Llandudno / Conwy scenic route

 Sat Nav LL24 0PN.

 The Cafe building is based on a design by the famous Welsh architect Clough Williams-Ellis of Portmeirion fame.
 The spectacular Conwy falls runs through the deep gorge of the Fairy Glenn, set in 10 acres of SSSI designated ancient native woodland which I am told has over 32 different species of bird in it.
-Laced with paths, viewpoints and glades, the Forest Park can be enjoyed by placing a £1 coin per person in the turnstile next to the café, it’s well worth it although the paths are steep and often muddy it’s worth the walk
+Laced with paths, viewpoints and glades, the Forest Park can be enjoyed by placing a £1 coin per person in the turnstile next to the café.
+Although the paths are steep and often muddy, it’s worth the walk

 If you come out of the café, turn left down the hill and take the first left you will come to Fairy Glen, (Sat Nav LL24 0SH Is a B&B next to the turning)

-well the other end of what you have just seen, its £1 to park and 50p each to get in, take change as it’s an honesty box to help maintain the footpaths, it has two routes one to the Fairy Glen and the other is an easier route to the river, both are lovely they also have nice picnic tables dotted about, but like the earlier location the paths near the river can be steep and muddy so take care.
-For anyone who isn’t too good on their feet just stick to the River path at Fairy glen as it is the least challenging.
+This is at the other end of what you have just seen.
+It’s £1 to park and 50p each to get in, take change as it’s an honesty box to help maintain the footpaths.
+It has two routes, one to the Fairy Glen and the other is an easier route to the river, both are lovely they also have nice picnic tables dotted about, but like the earlier location the paths near the river can be steep and muddy so take care.
+For anyone who isn’t too good on their feet just stick to the river path at Fairy Glen as it is the least challenging.

-When you leave the Glen is a very short distance in the Betws y coed which has many attractions, or a 35 minute scenic drive down the A470 Conwy Valley to Llandudno or Conwy.
+When you leave the Glen it is only a short distance in the Betws y Coed which has many attractions, or a 35 minute scenic drive down the A470 Conwy Valley to Llandudno or Conwy.

 You will pass a few attractions

-If you fancy going to several National Trust places its worth looking at a years membership or its very expensive for what you get.
+If you fancy going to several National Trust places its worth looking at a years membership or it can be expensive.